ntwalibrian/tetris_js/README.md

 A classic **Tetris** game built using **HTML5 Canvas** and **JavaScript**.
 Run directly in your browser via `index.html`.

-## Demo

-Open the `index.html` file in any modern browser to play the game.
-No additional setup is required.

 ## How to Play